tanghao-xiaomi/docs/en/quickstart/emulator/Send_emulator_console_commands.md

     Also, the `adb devices` command produces a list of running virtual devices and their console port numbers.

-2. After the console displays “OK”, enter the “auth auth_token” command.
+2. After the console displays `OK`, enter the `auth <auth_token>` command.

-    Before you can enter console commands, the emulator console requires authentication."auth_token” must match the contents of the “.emulator_console_auth_token” file in your Home directory.
+    The emulator console requires authentication before you can enter commands.
+The `<auth_token>` must match the contents of the `.emulator_console_auth_token` file in your `HOME` directory.

-    If that file doesn't exist, the `telnet localhost console-port` command creates the file, which contains a randomly generated authentication token.To disable authentication, delete the token from the `.emulator_console_auth_token` file or create an empty file (if that file doesn't exist).
+    If this file does not exist, the `telnet localhost <console-port>` command creates it with a randomly generated authentication token.
+To disable authentication, delete the token from the `.emulator_console_auth_token` file or create an empty file if it doesn't exist.

-3. After you're connected to the console, enter console commands.
+3. After connecting to the console, you can enter console commands.

     Enter `help`, `help command`, or `help-verbose` to see a list of console commands and learn about specific commands.